 Signaling WebSocket: After enabling RTMS at the account level and subscribing to the

-webhook, your backend establishes a WebSocket “signaling” connection to Zoom.
-This handles authentication and negotiates which types of streams—such as audio, video, captions, or participant events—your client will receive. -
+meeting.rtms_startedwebhook, your backend establishes a WebSocket “signaling” connection to Zoom.
+This handles authentication and negotiates which types of streams, such as audio, video, captions, or participant events, your client will receive. -

 Media WebSocket: Once signaling succeeds, Zoom returns a second WebSocket endpoint streaming any or all of the below:

-- Raw audio frames and (optionally) isolated speaker channels
+- Raw audio frames and speaker-separated audio channels

 - Join/leave events and speaker-change notifications

-Your client must handle: heartbeats, timeouts, reconnections because any data lost during disconnects is gone forever.
+Your client must handle heartbeats, timeouts, and reconnections.
+Any data that isn’t captured during disconnects is gone forever.

 If you’re looking for a deeper dive into how authentication works check out the appendix.

-What to watch out for when building with RTMS
+What to take note of when building with RTMS

 -